First Principles

 Involute

-where a is an arbitrary constant and is the length of arc measured from a given point.
+where a is an arbitrary constant and s is the length of arc measured from a given point.

 Point of inflection